The horror, the horror…

 When you reach 200 000 mph, the dial really starts flipping out trying to keep up with the rhythm.
 It almost becomes psychedelic art.
 Plus, your taillights are just floating in midair behind your truck.

 It’s interesting to note that Sergey Titov, the alleged lead programmer for Big Rigs, had offered to anyone to send them a game from the Activition Value Catalog if they sent him their copy of Big Rigs with sales receipt and registration card.
 Apparently, only twenty people took him up on his offer.
 Perhaps a lot more people enjoyed the game than it seems.

 You can actually find a patch on the Internet that will “fix” some parts of this game.
 The patch is usually labeled v1.0, and it says a lot about the game that a file patches it up to version 1.0.
 The other truck will actually participate now… but he’ll stop just before completing the race and will never be able reach the finish line, so don’t worry, you’re still winner!
 Anyway, it’s probably not worth looking too hard for this patch.

-I’m having trouble figuring out if this game is in the “so bad it’s good” category or the “so bad it’s terrible” one.
+It’s hard to figure out if this game is in the “so bad it’s good” category or the “so bad it’s terrible” one.
 You know, it’s hard to tell whether Big Rigs is hilariously campy or just shamefully terrible.
 You can laugh, you can cry, you can dwell on Big Rigs’ glorious mediocrity with post-modern cynicism… so this game can be side-splitting or soul-crushing, depending on your attitude.
 Still, there’s not much of a “game” here.
-I mean, there are a lot of choices if you’re looking for your dose of kitsch.
-Might I suggest a tractor simulator?
+There are a lot of choices if you’re looking for your dose of kitsch.
+Might we suggest a tractor simulator?